Menu

 organic & unadulterated options from trusted sources is a good rule of thumb.
 Most will give guidelines for amount to take, with children’s dosing generally being half that of adults, but it is important to remember that every person is unique & will therefore interact with plant medicine in a unique way.
 You may experience a desired effect at a lower dosage or you may need a bit more than suggested.
 Therefore, it is best to discuss dosing with an Herbalist or your personal physician for best results.
 As always, if you are pregnant or nursing it is even more important to discuss usage with your doctor.

 Well, that is about it for this week!
-I think you can see why I believe Tulsi to be such an important herb, & one everyone should include in their lives!
+I think you can see why I believe Tulsi to be such an important herb, & one that everyone should consider including in their lives!

 Hopefully, I have piqued your curiosity about this amazing herb.
 As you sit down this Winter to plan your garden beds for next spring, give some though to adding her to your mix!
 I believe you will really enjoy it & all its benefits!